arielt/neut/README.md

 # Neut-chrome

 Lightweight Chrome extension that measures how fast your web pages are loading.
 Designed for for low-power devices.
+Includes only network part of the base page load, without taking into consideration sub-resources and rendering by browser.

 ## Install the extension